swap357/gha-sandbox/README.md

 debug GHA environment quirks

 This repository contains a workflow that exercises `pygraphviz` on GitHub Actions using both conda and pip installs.
-Run the `pygraphviz-test` workflow manually to check whether the shared libraries required by `pygraphviz` are available on the Ubuntu runner.
+The `pygraphviz-test` workflow runs automatically on pull requests and can also be triggered manually.
+Use it to verify that the shared libraries required by `pygraphviz` are available on the Ubuntu runner.